 Data Scientist Skills, Roles, and Responsibilities

-You should know the end to end process – right from identifying and defining the business problem, getting all the possible relevant data, making it structured, cleaning it, analyzing it, and communicating the insights to other important people involved.
+You should know the end-to-end process – starting from identifying and defining the business problem, and then moving to get all the possible relevant data, making it structured, cleaning it, analyzing it, and finally, communicating the insights to other important people involved.

 Well, that’s not it.
 You also need some business/domain knowledge, problem-solving and analytical skills, good (rather clever) communication skills, and a creative mindset.

-Data analyst skills are limited to technical skills and knowledge of different tools to make their job easier.
-You should also note that the job is focused – analyze the data!
+Data analyst skills are limited to technical skills and knowledge of different tools to make the job easier.
+You should also note that the job is focused i.e. analyze the data!

-From left to right, we move from Hindsight, insight, and then foresight.
-The predictive and prescriptive analysis is part of foresight, whereas diagnostic is insight.
+From left to right, we move from hindsight, insight, and then foresight.
+The predictive and prescriptive analysis is part of foresight, whereas diagnostic analysis is insight.

 I will give you a simple example:

-- You are informed that the sales of your product (say ice-cream) are decreasing.
+- You get the information that the sales of your product (say ice cream) are decreasing.
 (This is the business problem that the data scientist has identified).

-- Now, you have to first understand why sales decreased.
-To find this, you will perform a diagnostic analysis.
-For example, ice-cream sales can drop because of the weather.
-There may be other competitors who are offering better prices, and so on.
+- Now, the first thing is to understand the reason(s) for the decrease in ice cream sales.
+To find this, you will perform diagnostic analysis.
+For example, ice cream sales can drop because of the weather or there may be other competitors who are offering better prices and/or more flavors, and so on.

 - If we see the previous ‘x’ months data, it looks like the sales will further go down (or maybe up) based on the reasons we found above.
 If the cause is the weather, then it will go up when summer comes.
 However, if the competitors are generating more sales, then the sales may further reduce.
 This is called predictive analysis – predicting the future based on past and current data.